eo-training/eo-training.github.io/nov-2021-chiefs-notebook.md

 You may [download the notebook as a PDF]({{ site.url }}{{ site.baseurl }}/assets/docs/2021-11-chiefs-notebook-final.pdf).

-Alternatively, we have embedded the PDF below for quick viewing (note that this may not be supported in all browsers).
+Alternatively, we have embedded the PDF below for quick viewing (**note that this may not be supported in all browsers**).

 ---

 # November 2021 Chiefs Notebook

+*If the below embedded PDF does not appear or does not appear correctly, use the link above to download the PDF instead.*

 <embed src="{{ site.url }}{{ site.baseurl }}/assets/docs/2021-11-chiefs-notebook-final.pdf" type="application/pdf" width="100%" height="800px" />